ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Introduction</blockquote>

 <h3>4.
-Building an Online Marketplace: A Journey in Full-Stack Development - <a href="https://medium.com/@bhatianeha/building-an-online-marketplace-a-journey-in-full-stack-development-5ff7fb8965d2" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Comprehensive Guide to Securing Your API for Web and Mobile Applications Using ExpressJS - <a href="https://medium.com/@landonwjohnson/a-comprehensive-guide-to-securing-your-api-for-web-and-mobile-applications-using-expressjs-12123cfedf06" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Neha Bhatia`**
+✍️ **posted by `Landon Johnson`**

-<blockquote>In this blog, I want to share the process of creating my latest project, an Online Marketplace.
-It’s a web application where users can buy…</blockquote>
+<blockquote>Securing your API is critical if you are going to have your own custom API built from the ground up.</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>